RezonChakraborty/LinearRegression/README.md

     - temperature: outside temperature impacts significantly the number of bikes rented
     - humidity has a negative correlation with the number of bikes rented.
     - windspeed has a negative correlation with the number of bikes rented.
-    - seasons(spring and winter) Here spring has a negative correlation with the number of bikes rented having value (-0.63) and winter has a correlation of value (0.082).
+    - seasons(spring and winter) Here spring has a negative correlation with the number of bikes rented having a value (-0.63) and winter has a correlation of value (0.082).
     - weather situation (light rain/snow and misty-cloudy) has a negative correlation with the number of bikes rented.
     - months (November, December, and January) have a negative correlation with the number of bikes rented, but July has a positive correlation with the rented bikes
     - weekday(Monday) shows a negative correlation with the number of bikes rented.